Should Christians be Concerned about A.I?

 Jews believed they were special in the sense that they were the only people capable of being completely righteous and worthy of living forever in God’s presence.
 If someone was not a Jew—they didn’t stand a chance.
 Further complicating things, most assumed any Jew who did not fully obey the law was a lost cause as well.
 Religious leaders were all about deciding who obeyed the law “well enough” to be accepted and loved by God.
 Even the judging of behavior was tainted with judging the worthiness of the person.

-Thankfully, for us Jesus set the standard for who gets into heaven.
+Thankfully, for us, Jesus set the standard for who gets into heaven.
 No one is actually “good enough” to get to get right with God on their own (Isaiah 64:6, Luke 18:19, Romans 3:12).
 We all suck (Romans 3:23).
-God in His great mercy God chose to make it all about faith in Him so we would at least stand a chance (Luke 7:50, Ephesians 2:8, Hebrews 10:39).
+In His great mercy God chose to make it all about faith in Him so every person would stand a chance (Luke 7:50, Ephesians 2:8, Hebrews 10:39).
 No one (except God) can really know who has saving faith and who doesn’t.
 No one except God can judge another person’s worthiness of heaven.

 James 2:12-13 gives us some insight into Jesus words in Matthew 7:12.
 It says: